 "What's going on with Mr. Moore?
 What can you tell me about this yahoo?"
 I inquired.
 I knew Delia was running the usual background checks on the suspect as the Chief and I began our meeting.
 It was my intention to compare information gleaned by MPD against whatever Delia was able to dig up.

 "We released him an hour ago; he's not being charged with anything," the Chief Detective responded, closing his laptop and turning in my direction.

 "You did what?"
 I shouted, staring incredulously at the Department's Head Detective, my rhetorical question another way of asking the chief, "what are you, a total idiot?"

 "We found nothing on the guy; we had to let him go," the Chief retorted angrily, pissed off I had indirectly labeled him a moron.

-"Any witnesses other than you and Delia?" the Chief asked, an angry expression still on his face.
+"Any witnesses other than you and Delia?" the Chief fired back, an angry expression still on his face.

 "You know there wasn't," I reminded him again.
 "What about the gun?"

 "He has a permit to carry a concealed weapon, and he has no criminal record," the Chief replied.

 "He had no permit in his wallet or clothing, and you found his gun on the floor of my office," I responded.